vixxx123/scalasprayslickexample/README.md

 * that's it - you are good to go

 PersonApi class is just an example you don't have to implement handling incoming request same way, but I think it's quite good design.
-It give a possibility to configure number of workers per request type etc.
+It give a possibility to configure number of workers per request type etc. Of course it is possible to handle request inline and no additional actors are needed.

 ### Features ###
 * Each type of resource and method can have different numbers of actors - easy to optimise performance